 All the foodie stuff I’ve listed is gluten free.
 But of course, needs to be checked out for suitability, should there be any additional dietary requirements.
 I’m sorry but some of the companies I have mentioned only deliver in the UK.

 Yorkshire Chocolatier is owned and run by Sarah, who turned her passion for chocolate into a business and now makes a fine selection of gorgeous handmade chocolates.
 I was delighted with the box I ordered and had a battle on my hands trying to stop Neil from eating them all before I got a look in.
-Everything on the website, except for the brownies is gluten free.
+Everything on the website, except for the brownies are gluten free.
+Contact Sarah to discuss your dietary needs when placing an order.

 For incredible cookies and cupcakes that can be delivered to your door you must head over to eat ‘n’ mess.
 Their cakes and bakes look terrific!!